niphadkarneha/gatsby-blog-neha/content/blog/HowILoveTech/index.md

 + [Master's in Computer Information Systems](https://www.odu.edu/business/departments/infotech/academics/graduate/master-of-scienceincomputerscience)
 + [Master's in Computer Science with a focus in Cyber Security](https://graduate.cs.odu.edu/certificates/cybersecurity/)

-I researched about all the Universities within a 100 mile radius who offered these programs.
+I, researched about all the Universities within a 100 mile radius who offered these programs.
 Funding opportunities, Research opportunities, Diversity ratio, Faculty members and Staff, and On campus and off campus housing were all important factors for me.
 Yes, my pro's and con's list was as extensive as it can be, based on the list and research I ended up picking <strong>Old Dominion University (ODU)</strong> I made an appointment to meet with The Chair Dr. Ravi Mukkamala and The Graduate Program Director Dr. Michele Weigle for Computer Science and they were extremely kind and supportive, we charted out a plan of how I can finish my prerequisites and apply for the Master's program.

 > Meeting with the faculty and staff, helped establish a good rapport.
 It helped put a face to an application.
 >>They heard my story, knew what I wanted to achieve, and realized that I was determined to follow through.